Growyourbrand.net Reference notes on brand consequence May 2026

 No-Brand Still Needed Rules

 MUJI's public brand material defines the name through Mujirushi Ryohin, often rendered as no-brand quality goods.
-The useful archive point is that the phrase is not an anti-business pose.
+The useful signal point is that the phrase is not an anti-business pose.
 It is a product filter.

 The company describes three recurring principles: selection of materials, streamlining of processes, and simplification of packaging.
 Those rules explain why the brand can remove noise without removing meaning.